Four-leaf clover: Occurrence

+While all clover species (genus Trifolium) may produce four leaves, the most notable and widely spread is the white clover, Trifolium repens L.

+Clovers can also develop more than four leaflets, with 5-leaf clovers less commonly found naturally than 4-leaf clovers; however, they have also been successfully cultivated.
+Some 4-leaf clover collectors, particularly in Ireland, regard the 5-leaf clover, known as a rose clover, as a particular prize.

 A 2017 survey of approximately 5.7 million clovers in six European countries found the frequency of 4-leaf clovers to be around 5000 to 1 (one 4-leaf clover for every 5076 normal 3-leaf clovers), almost twice the commonly stated probability of 10,000 to 1.
 According to this survey, the frequency of a 5-leaf clover is 24,390 to 1, and that of a 6-leaf clover is 312,500 to 1.

-A pressed-dried six-leaf clover from the species Trifolium repens L.
+Records

 According to Guinness World Records, the clover with the most leaflets ever found had 63 of them, and was discovered by Yoshiharu Watanabe of Nasushiobara city, Tochigi prefecture, Japan, on 2 August 2023.
-The clover was from the species Trifolium repens L., or the white clover; beating the previous record, a 56-leaf clover (of the same species) found by Shigeo Obara of Hanamaki city, Iwate prefecture, Japan, on 10 May 2009.
+The clover was from the species white clover (Trifolium repens L.); beating the previous record, a 56-leaf clover (of the same species) found by Shigeo Obara of Hanamaki city, Iwate prefecture, Japan, on 10 May 2009.
 Both men obtained clovers with such a number of leafleats through crossbreeding clover plants with a high rate of clovers with an abnormal number of leaflets, causing that, on average, cloverplants generated clovers with a higher and higher number of leaflets in each generation.
 Shigeo Obara used the method of natural crossbreeding, while Yoshiharu Watanabe used both natural crossbreeding and manual crossbreeding.

 In 2019, American Gabriella Gerhardt set the record for collecting the most 4-leaf clovers in one hour by an individual (451).
 Previously, in 2018, she set the record for finding the most 4-leaf clovers in eight hours by an individual (887).
-On January 1, 2023, she certified two more records: the largest collection of 6-leaf clovers (1,437, surpassing the previous record of 43) and the largest collection of 7-leaf clovers (209, surpassing the previous record of 17).
+On 1 January 2023, she certified two more records: the largest collection of 6-leaf clovers (1,437, surpassing the previous record of 43) and the largest collection of 7-leaf clovers (209, surpassing the previous record of 17).
 In 2023, she broke the record for the largest collection of 4-leaf clovers with 118,791, exceeding the previous record of 111,060 held by American Edward Martin.
 In total Gabriella Gerhardt holds five Guinness World Records.

-As stated, clovers can have more than four leaflets.
-5-leaf clovers are less commonly found naturally than 4-leaf clovers; however, they too have been successfully cultivated.
-Some 4-leaf clover collectors, particularly in Ireland, regard the 5-leaf clover, known as a rose clover, as a particular prize.